stopbeingpoor/trading-game/memory-bank/context.md

 - Successfully updated GDD.md with detailed gameplay, UI, art, and technical information. *(2025-04-30)*
 - Removed the unused 'firebase' dependency from the project. *(2025-04-30)*
 - Resolved 'setCurrentPrice' initialization error by moving useState declarations before the useCallback hook that uses them in InteractiveTradingPreview.jsx. *(2025-05-01)*
+- Added P&L amount display to both the green (profit) and red (loss) screen flash animations when a user closes a position, using CSS animations and component props, and ensured the correct P&L value is passed during the animation. *(2025-05-01)*